cbev0x/cbev0x.github.io/_posts/2026-03-06-TryHackMe-Operation_Endgame.md

 published: true
 ---

 This box is rated hard difficulty on THM.
-It involves us Kerberoasting a user who's SPN we can modify, and abusing Guest permissions to perform an RBCD attack on the DC.
+It involves us Kerberoasting a user who's SPN we can modify and abusing Guest permissions to perform an RBCD attack on the DC in order to grab a shell as SYSTEM.

 _This challenge will focus on exploiting an Active Directory environment._